Argennon-Project/ADAGs/README.md

 Argennon is a new innovative smart contract platform which tries to solve many shortcomings of existing platforms.
 The Argennon Virtual Machine is designed to be secure and efficient.
-Security issues such as reentrancy, complexities of integer arithmetic errors, and authorization problems does not exist for Argennon programmers.
+Security issues such as reentrancy, complexities of integer arithmetic errors, and authorization problems do not exist for Argennon programmers.
 The Argennon Virtual Machine is scalable and very efficient at data storage.
 It is optimized for using a zero knowledge database as its persistence layer, seamlessly and efficiently by taking advantage of a smart data clustering algorithm.

 On the other hand, Argennon blockchain uses a truly decentralized and secure proof of stake consensus protocol.
 Thanks to the efficient design of the AVM, participation in the Argennon consensus protocol does not require huge computational resources, and normal personal computers with limited computational power can actively participate in the Argennon consensus protocol.
-Check the initial draft of the Argennon white paper [here](https://github.com/aybehrouz/AVM/blob/main/pdf/A.pdf).
+You can check the initial draft of the Argennon white paper [here](https://github.com/aybehrouz/AVM/blob/main/pdf/A.pdf).

 ### The Argennon ERC20 token